THE FACTS ABOUT CARCINOGENS

 But what exactly are carcinogens?

 Carcinogens are substances that may cause cancer.
 There are several forms of carcinogens, for example chemical carcinogens, such as certain types of pesticides and industrial paint.
+(Check the factsheets for details about different carcinogens.
+They are available in many European languages.)
 These chemicals may cause cancer because of their intrinsic properties.
 In other cases, a particular process may generate exposures such as fine particles in the air from car exhaust or wood dust.

 Some carcinogens can be inhaled and may enter, for instance, the bloodstream and the organs, including the brain.
 Others may enter through the skin.
 Once carcinogens have entered in the body, they can damage the workers’ DNA or change the ways in which the cells of the bodies work and replicate.
 This can lead to cancer and other health problems.